model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 ### Recursion

-Verifying contrcts for recursive functions is performed inductively.
-Upon reentry of the function we use the replacement of the contract instead of the function body.
+Kani verifies contractgs for recursive functions inductively.
+Reentry of the function is detected with a static variable and in this case we use the replacement of the contract instead of the function body.

-The mechanism is generating an additional wrapper function around the check, with a global variable to track reentry.
-If we use the `pop` example from before we would get the following pattern after macro expansion.
+Kani generates an additional wrapper around the function to add this detection.
+The additional wrapper is there so we can place the `modifies` contract on `check_pop` and `replace_pop` instead of `recursion_wrapper` which prevents CBMC from triggering its recursion induction.

 ```rs
 #[checked_with = "recursion_wrapper"]